PurdueCAM2Project/universityentrepreneurs/source/preface.rst

 One important aspect of entrepreneurship is to understand customers: who are they and what they need.
-Another common mistake of beginning entrepreneurs is the attempt to target too many customers and as a result without any product attractive to any specific group of customers.
+Another common mistake of beginning entrepreneurs is the attempt to target too many customers and as a result without anything attractive to any specific group of customers.
 Imagine that a music concert includes classic, jazz, country, and rock.
 It is likely that this concert appeals to nobody.